 Organisms operate internally in a state of disequilibrium as if continuously perched on the edge of action, requiring only the slightest ‘push’ to move them.
 Their structures themselves contain an animating energy.
 To do this requires that they remain within specific operational parameters or limits.
 Organisms are capable of utilizing the energy available to them directly through ambient conditions, that both warm and charge them via specific wavelengths of electromagnetic energy, visible light and the infrared gained by heat.
 They are dependent upon the ambient temperatures that surround them.
 As these move much above 90ºF or below 40ºF the species capable of long thriving begin to rapidly diminish, unless they have devised strategies to ‘bridge’ these periods.
 The ambient conditions, along with their own metabolism, create the necessary energies for their individual lives.
 As long as their other needs for water and various nutrients are met, they will likely continue living.

 Every chemist knows that chemical reactions are temperature dependent.
 As temperatures warm, reactions accelerate.
 Too cold and they stop, too hot and they rage out of control.
-This is true within organisms as well as in test tubes in a lab with the added caveat that significantly too high can result in the breakdown of the enzymes and proteins necessary for life.
+This is true within organisms as well as in test tubes in a lab with the added caveat that significantly too high of temperatures can result in the breakdown of the enzymes and proteins necessary for life.
 They also understand that chemical reactions, wherever they occur, are ‘electrical’ in nature.
 Reactions may yield heat or absorb it, but the connections within the molecule are electrical..Molecules and compounds are held together by electrical bonds.
 To transform a compound either requires an energy input that ‘breaks’ these bonds and results in a release of energy, or uses this added energy to form ‘new’ molecules that incorporate this energy in their structures.
 This process is dependent upon the nature of the compound and its bonds.
 Carbohydrates are held by energy rich bonds.
 (Remember your high school chemistry?)

 C6 H12 O6 + 6O2 <=> 6CO2 + 6H2 O